tikv/client-java/docs/src/examples/rawkv.md

 ## API V2
-With TiKV version >= 6.1.0, we release a new feature called "TiKV API V2" which provides a new raw key-value storage format allowing the coexistence of transaction data and raw data.
+With TiKV version >= 6.1.0, we release a new feature called "TiKV API V2" which provides a new raw key-value storage format allowing the coexistence of RawKV and TxnKV.
 Please refer to [v6.10 release notes](https://docs.pingcap.com/tidb/stable/release-6.1.0#ease-of-use) for detail.

 To enable the API V2 mode, users need to specify the API version of the client.